 Proposals by non-U.S. PIs that have one or more U.S. Co-Is must designate one of the U.S. Co-Is as the Administrative PI (Admin PI).
 This person will have overall oversight and responsibility for the budget submissions of the U.S. Co-Is in Phase II (see Grant Funding for funding eligibility requirements).
 All proposals have the option of designating a Contact Co-I, who will serve as the contact person for that proposal.
 The PI remains responsible for oversight of the proposal.

 All proposals are reviewed without regard to the nationalities or affiliations of the investigators.

 An agreement between NASA and ESA states that a minimum of 15% of HST observing time (on average over the lifetime of the HST project) will be allocated to scientists from ESA member states.
 It is anticipated that this requirement will continue to be satisfied via the normal selection process, as it has been in previous cycles.
-ESA scientists will be identified automatically by APT based on the institution selected; the ESA flag will only be visible in the PDF output.
+ESA scientists will be identified automatically by APT based on the institution selected.

 Observing proposals from student PIs will be considered.